microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 - `low_cost_partial_config` (optional): A dictionary from a subset of controlled dimensions to the initial low-cost values.
 - `cat_hp_cost` (optional): A dictionary from a subset of categorical dimensions to the relative cost of each choice.

-The second step is to define a search space of the hyperparameters as a dictionary.
+The second step is to specify a search space of the hyperparameters through the argument `config`.
 In the search space, you need to specify valid values for your hyperparameters and can specify how these values are sampled (e.g., from a uniform distribution or a normal distribution).

 In the following code example, we include a search space for the two hyperparameters `x` and `y` as introduced above.
 The valid values for both are integers in the range of [1, 100000].
 The values for `x` are sampled uniformly in the specified range (using `tune.randint(lower=1, upper=100000)`), and the values for `y` are sampled in logarithmic space within the specified range (using `tune.lograndit(lower=1, upper=100000)`).